tjyDouglas/DV1C02CourseWork/README.md

 # DV1C02CourseWork
-# About / Intelligent Service Campaigner
+# Intelligent Service Campaigner
+# About

 * What is it, what does it do / Abstract
 The problem statement with the purpose of the proposed web application and why it is needed.